 A broken heart is an inexplicable dingus.
 An oojah that has propelled people to conquer what seemed unfathomable.
 From the broken heart of an emperor emanated a desire – a desire to built a final resting place for his love.
 A desire to construct a monument of unparalleled beauty in annals the history.
 Taj Mahal is the outcome of that desire; a tomb of profound love, a testimony to the mere existence of love.

-After the death of queen Mumtaj Mahal, on the behest of the bereaved Mughal emperor Shah Jahan, a Persian architect, Ustad Isa Shirazi designed the Taj Mahal, a mausoleum of regal opulence on the banks of river Yamuna which today is an UNESCO World heritage site and one of the Seven Wonders of the World.
+After the death of queen Mumtaz Mahal, on the behest of the bereaved Mughal emperor Shah Jahan, a Persian architect, Ustad Isa Shirazi designed the Taj Mahal, a mausoleum of regal opulence on the banks of river Yamuna which today is a UNESCO World Heritage site and one of the Seven Wonders of the World.
 The Taj Mahal was constructed between 1632-43 using exquisite translucent white marble brought from Makrana in Rajasthan.

 Entry fees: Rs.
 40 for Indian citizens, Rs.
 530 for SAARC and BIMSTEC nationals, Rs.1000 for other nationals.